-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Flock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Little Flock is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Little Flock who work in office and administrative support (16.12%), sales jobs (9.95%), and teaching (9.49%).
+Unlike some cities, Little Flock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Little Flock are a mix of both white- and blue-collar jobs.
+Overall, Little Flock is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Little Flock who work in office and administrative support (16.86%), sales jobs (12.55%), and computer science and math (8.62%).

 Also of interest is that Little Flock has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Little Flock are very well educated compared to the average community in the nation: 36.79% of adults in Little Flock have a bachelor's degree or even advanced degree.
+The education level of Little Flock citizens is very high relative to the national average among all cities (21.84%): 37.56% of adults in Little Flock have a bachelor's degree or even advanced degree.

-The per capita income in Little Flock in 2010 was $32,547, which is wealthy relative to Arkansas and the nation.
-This equates to an annual income of $130,188 for a family of four.
+The per capita income in Little Flock in 2010 was $32,196, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $128,784 for a family of four.
 However, Little Flock contains both very wealthy and poor people as well.

 Little Flock is a very ethnically-diverse city.
 The people who call Little Flock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Flock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Little Flock include English, Irish, Scottish, and European.
+Little Flock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.70% of the city’s residents.
+Important ancestries of people in Little Flock include German, English, Irish, Scottish, and Dutch.